lizzyzhou-13/lizzy_zhou/_pages/about.md

 title: "About"
 ---

-I studied Engineering Management & Real Estate at Undergraduate school in China, and Construction Management & Engineering at Graduate school in the Netherlands (TUDelft).
+I majored in Engineering Management & Real Estate at Undergraduate school, and Construction Management & Engineering at Graduate school in the Netherlands (TUDelft).
 Presently I am working as a Building Information Modeling Engineer at a Civil Engineering company based in the Netherlands.